s312569/biodb/README.md

 Get sequences by their accession using `get-sequences` with a collection of accessions.
 Note this does not return a lazy collection and relies on the existence of an 'accession' field.
+To process a result set lazily supply a function to operate on the result using the :apply-func keyword.

 ```clj
 clj-fasta.core> (bdb/get-sequences dbspec :sequences :fasta '("Q96QU6"))